joellaykan/pardon/README.md

 # pardon
-Created to ask forgiveness for an important person.
+Created to ask for forgiveness to an important person.